 The numerical discretization of equation (9) is:

-Where is time step (month), is pool size at time k, is a Jacobian matrix at time step (half timestep).
+Where is time step (month), is the pool size at time k, is a Jacobian matrix at time step .
+Here ½ refers the half timestep in the middle of a month, at which values of J are calculated as the mean value at time steps k and k+1. x0 refers to the initial pool size.

 We introduce:

-The equation can then be written as:
+The eq.
+(12) can then be written as:

-Where is a Jacobian matrix at time step (half step).
+Where is a Jacobian matrix at the time step .
 After running a large number of annual cycles, model approaches a cyclo-stationary state, which can be expressed by condition , where T is the number of time steps in one cycle.
 For example, when spin up is made at monthly time step using monthly climatology of temperature, precipitation and other forcing data, T equals 12, and is the size of carbon pools on January 1st, while is the matrix of mean process rate constants for January.

 By introducing